dragoncoder047/tinya/README.md

 (I typed this up as though I was going to implement it and then didn't.
 Oops!
 Here's to more free time...)

-As TinyA is intended to create not only sound effects, but music, there are special invalid  values placed at the beginning that will tell TinyA that the input channel timing array means something else.
+As Syd is intended to create not only sound effects, but music, there are special invalid  values placed at the beginning that will tell Syd that the input channel timing array means something else.

 1. If the first element of the channel array is undefined and the rest are positive or undefined, this means the channel array is a tempo-based array.
 Instead of seconds for the time value and any other arbitrary value for the value, the time becomes beats and the output value becomes BPM, and the beats time value is relative to the current BPM.
 The "output" of this channel is then the beat count.